- Shu Fan. Working on electricity demand forecasting.

 - David Bashtannyk.
 Kernel conditional density estimation, (Ph.D., graduated 2001).
 Now a credit risk manager at Esanda.

 - Souhaib Ben Taieb, Machine-learning strategies for multi-step time series forecasting (PhD, graduated 2014).
 Winner of a Solvay Award for his PhD thesis.
-Now a research fellow at KAUST, Saudi Arabia.
+Now a lecturer at Monash University, Australia.

 - Ashton de Silva.
 Vector innovations structural time series framework.
 (Ph.D., graduated 2007).
 Now a Senior Lecturer in the School of Economics, Finance and Marketing at RMIT.